CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The center of the observational data point corresponds to the lat/lon value that is provided in the I/O API observational data file.
 If observations are collocated, they are placed on top of one another.
 If that happens you may want to select different symbols or sizes for each dataset and place them from largest on the bottom to smallest on the top.<span id="_Ref401855228" class="anchor"></span>

 <a id=Figure11-20></a>
 Figure 11‑20.
-Tile Plot Observation Dialog
+Tile Plot Observation Dialog<br>
 <img src="media/image067.png"/>

 <a id=Figure11-21></a>
 Figure 11‑21.
-Tile Plot with Observational Data Overlay
+Tile Plot with Observational Data Overlay<br>
 <img src="media/image068.png"/>